 The Deeply Ingrained Car Culture

-The waste is real.
+The waste is real (see Shrinking Your Carbon Footprint).
 Cars spend the majority of their lifespan parked (and I don’t mean in traffic!).
 In the US cars are parked for 95% of the time, in the UK the number is closer to 96.5%.
-After carefully considering the cost benefit analysis our solo car commutes are evidently illogical.
+After carefully considering the cost benefit analysis, the solo-driver car commute is clearly illogical for the majority of us.
 So, what are our options?

-Car-pooling provides a great opportunity for community building and socializing, and I’ve heard numerous stories of positive networking and friendships that had resulted from the shared rides.
+Car-pooling provides a great opportunity for community building and socializing.
+I’ve personally heard numerous stories of positive networking and friendships that had resulted from the shared rides.
 Certainly, the social benefits are a nice bonus, but if you’re primarily motivated by the logistical need as well as a strong desire for cost containment, then it does represent an immediate and viable solution.

 Another possible alternative exists through car-sharing.
 A popular choice in my city is Car2Go, a point-to-point car rental service offered by Daimler AG (the company behind Mercedes-Benz).
 What may have emerged as a way to utilize some of the over-produced smart cars, ended up being a great and affordable way to get around.
 It works via a personal key card which you use to access the vehicle from wherever it might be parked in your area (this is where the apps/internet comes in).